6.2 -Omics and System Biology: Transcriptomic Applications

 design = ~0+groups+W_1) # Setting up the statistical formula (see below)

 For the formula design, we use a ‘~0’ at the front to not include an intercept term, and then also account for the exposure condition (groups) and the previously calculated factors of unwanted variation (W_1) of the samples.
 Formula design is an important step and should be carefully considered for each individual analysis.
-Other resources, including official DESeq2 documentation, are availble for consultation regarding formula design, as the specifics of formula design are beyond the scope of this training module.
+Other resources, including official DESeq2 documentation, are available for consultation regarding formula design, as the specifics of formula design are beyond the scope of this training module.

 Estimating size factors